pgmac/pgmac.github.io/_posts/2025-08-10-interesting-last-week.md

 - GitHub - openai/gpt-oss: gpt-oss-120b and gpt-oss-20b are two open-weight language models by OpenAI

 ## Interesting details

+<a name="The Critical Flaw in CVE Scoring"></a>[The Critical Flaw in CVE Scoring](https://www.darkreading.com/vulnerabilities-threats/critical-flaw-cve-scoring) - With informed decision-making, organizations can strengthen their overall resilience and maintain the agility needed to adapt to emerging threats, without sacrificing innovation or productivity.

 <a name="GitHub - google/langextract: A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization."></a>[GitHub - google/langextract: A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.](https://github.com/google/langextract) - A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization. - google/langextract